Money (novel): Plot summary

 After Selina carries out a plot to destroy any chance of a relationship between him and Martina, Self discovers that all his credit cards have been blocked, and, after confronting Frank, the stars of the film angrily claim that there is no film.
-It is revealed that Goodney had been manipulating him; all the contracts signed by Self were loans and debts, and Goodney fabricated the entire film.
+It is revealed that Goodney had been manipulating him: all the contracts signed by Self were loans and debts, and Goodney fabricated the entire film.
 He is also revealed to be Frank.
 He supposedly chose Self for his behaviour on the first plane to America, where Goodney was sitting close to him.
-Felix, a bellhop, helps Self escape the angry mob in the hotel lobby and fly back to England, only to discover that Barry is not his real father.
+Felix, a bellhop, helps Self to escape from an angry mob in the hotel lobby and fly back to England, only to discover that Barry is not his real father.

 Amis writes himself into the novel as a kind of overseer and confidant in Self's final breakdown.
-He is an arrogant character, but Self is not afraid to express his rather low opinion of Amis, such as the fact that he earns so much yet "lives like a student".
+He is an arrogant character, and Self is not afraid to express his rather low opinion of Amis, such as the fact that he earns so much yet "lives like a student".
 Amis, among others, tries to warn Self that he is heading for destruction, but to no avail.
 Felix becomes Self's only real friend in America and finally makes Self realise how much trouble he has: "Man, you are out for a whole lot of money."

-The novel's subtitle, "A Suicide Note", is clarified at the end of the novel.
-It is revealed that Barry Self is not John Self's father; his father is in fact Fat Vince.
-As such, John Self no longer exists.
-Hence, in the subtitle, Amis indicates that this cessation of John Self's existence is analogous to suicide, which, of course, results in the death of the self.
-A Suicide Note could also relate to the novel as a whole, or money, which Self himself calls "suicide notes" within the novel.
+The novel's subtitle, "A Suicide Note", is clarified at the end.
+It is revealed that John Self's real father is Fat Vince and that John Self no longer exists.
+Amis indicates that this cessation of John Self's existence is analogous to suicide, which results in the death of the self.

 After learning that his father is Fat Vince, John realises that his true identity is that of Fat John, half-brother of Fat Paul.
 The novel ends with Fat John having lost all his money (if it ever existed), yet he is still able to laugh at himself and is cautiously optimistic about his future.